To be a pro-vax or not, the COVID-19 vaccine conundrum on Twitter: Related Work

-So far, we are unaware of any works which explicitly discuss the dual-stance cohort or highlight the phenomenon, but there are some publications which have touched briefly on their presence. \cite{Gori2021} observed that the most retweeted users were only moderately polarized in the anti-vax vs pro-vax debate when they manually classified 7004 Italian tweets from the period Oct 2020-Jan 2021.
-Another study of Italian tweets \cite{Crupi2022} classified users as `vaccine supporters', `vaccine hesitant', and `others' which have no clear stance.
-These users in `others' were often observed to be communicating with the users of opposing stances and appear as bridge between the polarised communities \cite{Crupi2022}.
-The study in \cite{Giovanni2022} of Italian, French, and German tweets for Nov 2020 to Nov 2021, separated hashtags into `anti-vax' and `pro-vax' and found a small group with hashtags of both and termed them as `undecided'. \cite{Poddar2022} used a BERT-based stance detection tool, trained with a combination of 1,700 labelled tweets and publicly available labels, and detected stances of English tweets from 4 million distinct users over the duration Jan 2018–Mar 2021.
-They classified users as `anti-vaxxer' or `pro-vaxxer' if {\it 70\%} of their tweets were anti-vax or pro-vax, respectively. \cite{Weinzierl2022} developed a framework of Vaccine Hesitancy Framings (VHF), which involved defining specific factors behind vaccine hesitancy, identification of tweets' stances towards these VHFs using linguistic features, and classifying users based on their stances into different profiles.
-22\% of the users were classified into the profile `undecided' which have almost balanced stances (accept or reject) towards VHFs and 8\% are 'concerned' who are supportive of vaccines but have minor concerns \cite{Weinzierl2022}.
-The study in \cite{Zaidi2023} and some of the preliminary results are discussed in the next section.
+To our knowledge, no work has explicitly discussed dual-stance users or highlighted this phenomenon, though some publications have briefly hinted at their presence.
+For example, Ref.~\cite{Gori2021} manually classified 7004 Italian tweets from the period Oct 2020-Jan 2021, and assigned polarity scores to each tweet from +1 (pro-vax) to -1 (anti-vax).
+Averaging across the users, they showed that the most retweeted users were only moderately polarized in the anti-vax vs pro-vax debate.
+Another study of Italian tweets classified users as `vaccine supporters', `vaccine hesitant', and `others' who showed no clear stance~\cite{Crupi2022}.
+These `others' were often communicating with the users of opposing stances, and appeared to be bridges between the polarised communities~\cite{Crupi2022}.
+While reporting two distinct anti-vax and pro-vax communities, Ref.~\cite{DeNicola2023} also reported the presence of {\it central} users as key players in the discourse.
+Ref.~\cite{Giovanni2022} categorized the hashtags of Italian, French, and German tweets from Nov 2020 to Nov 2021 into `anti-vax' and `pro-vax', and found a few tweets with both types of hashtags and termed them as `unclear'.
+Ref.~\cite{Poddar2022} used a BERT-based stance detection tool, trained with a combination of 1,700 labelled tweets and publicly available labels, and detected the stances of English tweets from 4 million distinct users over the Jan 2018–Mar 2021 period.
+They classified users as `anti-vaxxer' or `pro-vaxxer' if {\it 70\%} of their tweets were anti-vax or pro-vax, respectively.
+Ref.~\cite{Weinzierl2022} used linguistic features to detect stances towards specific issues related to vaccine hesitancy.
+22\% of the users were classified into the profile `undecided', which had almost balanced stances (accept or reject) and 8\% were `concerned' users, who were supportive of vaccines but had minor concerns~\cite{Weinzierl2022}.
+Ref.~\cite{Kleitman2023} classified participants in a survey based study into three classes, vaccine resistant, acceptant, and moderates; the latter class showed some willingness to take vaccines as well as hesitancy.